 Kepler read Sidereus Nuncius and endorsed its findings before ever seeing a telescope.
 That he accepted Galileo's observations, even though he lacked the instrumentation to duplicate the results, is a testament to the influence of Sidereus Nuncius.
 Kepler wrote a long letter to Galileo discussing his impressions and even wrote the Duke of Tuscany, Giuliano de' Medici, to praise his most noted resident's work (Kepler 3, 9).
-This letter was published in Prague in 1610 and lent crucial support to Galileo's findings in the secular world.
+This letter, published in Prague in 1610, lent crucial support to Galileo's findings in the secular world.
 Predictably, the Catholic Church had a different opinion on the matter.

 On Floating Bodies and Sunspots